howerj/forth-cpu/readme.md

 * Make a javascript based simulator for the H2, perhaps with [emscripten][]
 * Move this file to "h2.md" and make a simpler "readme.md" with a short description and flashy GIFs
+* Put a help file, and extra source, in some Forth blocks, which could then be loaded onto the Nexys3.
 * Add notes about picocom, and setting up the hardware:

 <!-- -- >